-- Maintain and continuously improve Priority of Effort Service Array - Will continuously improve on engagement of caregivers in service plans and work with frontline staff regarding service referrals for families. - Continue to strengthen and maintain relationship with local school boards with the goal of academic improvement for youth. - Continue to be creative and strategic through community partnerships with medical services to meet the physical needs of children to include a focus on assuring that dental outcomes are improved.
+- Maintain and continuously improve Priority of Effort Service Array. - Develop new training related to Risk Assessments and conduct quarterly staff trainings. - Will continuously improve on engagement of caregivers in service plans and work with frontline staff regarding service referrals for families. - Continue to strengthen and maintain relationship with local school boards with the goal of academic improvement for youth. - Continue to be creative and strategic through community partnerships with medical services to meet the physical needs of children to include a focus on assuring that dental outcomes are improved.

-The Quality Management Department remains steadfast in its ongoing commitment to develop mechanisms for improving efficiency and effectiveness within the system of care.
-As the system is transformed with the focus no longer being on treating the allegation; but focused on increasing protective capacities to ensure and maintain children safely in the home; so shall the tools and mechanisms that are currently in use.
+The QM Department remains steadfast in its ongoing commitment to develop mechanisms for improving efficiency and effectiveness within the system of care.
+As the system is transformed with the focus no longer being on treating the allegation; but focused on increasing protective capacities to ensure and maintain children safely in the home, the tools and mechanisms that are currently being used do the same.
 Data will continue to be analyzed to support organization wide planning as well as correction of problem areas.
 Kids Central will continue to track and report outcome data in the domains that are consistent with federal and state mandates.

-The Director of Quality and Utilization Management manages and facilitates each element of the quality management process and will continue to do so throughout the transformation of the child welfare system.
-Data gathered through all quality assurance reviews and activities are used to monitor and evaluate the system of care, identify opportunities for improving the quality of service, establish initiatives to accomplish agreed upon improvements, as well as monitor resolution of problem areas.
+The Director of Quality Management manages and facilitates each element of the QM process and will continue to do so throughout the transformation of the child welfare system.
+Data gathered through all QA reviews and activities are used to monitor and evaluate the system of care, identify opportunities for improving the quality of service, establish initiatives to accomplish agreed upon improvements, as well as monitor resolution of problem areas.